Skip to content

 Hooks

 Hooks let plugins observe, enrich, and transform messages as they flow through MindRoom.
-A single @hook("event") decorator turns any async function into a typed event handler that runs with per-hook timeouts, circuit-breaker fault isolation, and zero risk of crashing the bot.
+A single @hook("event") decorator turns any async function into a typed event handler that runs with per-hook timeouts, per-event fault isolation, and zero risk of crashing the bot.
 Hooks integrate with the existing plugin system and are configured through config.yaml.

 Quick start